 Note: Pop Rocks have become increasingly difficult to find.
 I can grab them from my local candy store or on Amazon.
 When I find them, I pick up multiple packages to have on hand for these cupcakes.

-- Prepare a package of white cake mix according to the directions for cupcakes.
+Prepare a package of white cake mix (or homemade!) according to the directions for cupcakes.

 Tip: spray the cupcake liners to help them come off the cake better.
 These are gooey!